codemix/babel-plugin-typecheck/README.md

 # Babel Typecheck

-This is a [Babel](https://babeljs.io/) plugin for static and runtime type checking using [flow types](http://flowtype.org/) annotations.
+This is a [Babel](https://babeljs.io/) plugin for static and runtime type checking using [flow type](http://flowtype.org/) annotations.

-> NOTE: Because of an upcoming change in babel's plugin API this does not currently work with
-> the latest *published* version on npm.
-You'll need to use the bleeding edge version of babel from
-> github to try this until the fix for https://github.com/babel/babel/issues/1363 is released.

 # What?